lukewhchen/W5D3WRK/readme.md

 - **Exceptions** provides a detailed error message for any errors, which is useful for development.

 - **StaticAssets** allows the serving of static assets from the public folder.
-Supported extensions are .jpg, .txt, .zip, and .html.
+Supported extensions are jpg, txt, zip and html.

   ![](https://github.com/lukewhchen/MyFramework/blob/master/docs/rack.png)